autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 ## Slashing economics

-Slashing economics have facets: slashing penalties, slashing rewards for reporting validators. <!--, and transaction fee refund for the last accepted new accusation of an epoch.-->
+There are two aspects to the economics of slashing: slashing penalties for _offending validators_ and slashing rewards for _reporting validators_.

 ### Slashing penalties